-Lean forwards cradling your arms, allowing your arms to gentle come away from your body.
-To a maximum range as per instruction below
+Lean forwards allowing your arms to gentle come away from your body.
+To a maximum range as per restriction below.

 Hold for three seconds and stand back up.
 Repeat 4-5 times.

 N.B.
 Try to avoid your shoulder blade 'hitching' up, by drawing it back.